Virgil Chabre

 This is the poetry site of poet Virgil Chabre

 Welcome to the Website of poet Virgil Chabre.
-Author of four books of poetry: Silhouettes, Images,and Faded Memories; The Night She Left and Other Poems; Column One (Poems 1982-1992); and Washington D. C. (2010)
+Author of six books of poetry:

 Contact: virgilchabre13@gmail.com

 Welcome to the Website of poet Virgil Chabre.
-Author of four books of poetry: Silhouettes, Images,and Faded Memories; The Night She Left and Other Poems; Column One (Poems 1982-1992); and Washington D. C. (2010)
+Author of six books of poetry:

 Contact: virgilchabre13@gmail.com